Sarah Nambawa

 Sarah Nambawa (born 23 September 1985 in Kampala) is a Ugandan athlete specialising in the triple jump.
 She is a two-time African Champion.

+Nambawa was a four-time All-American jumper for the Middle Tennessee Blue Raiders track and field team, placing runner-up in the triple jump at the 2009 NCAA Division I Indoor Track and Field Championships and 2010 NCAA Division I Outdoor Track and Field Championships.

 Her personal best in the event is from 2011.